Craig Juan - Bass guitar + vocal.

 Roger Lemstrom on vocals, guitar, mandolin, resonator, quatro, mandola, tenor banjo, harmonica, and sometimes, a regular banjo

 Roger has played in numerous bands from the mid-70's on from Northern California to Seattle.
-After a brief hiatus, he and Peter began Bear Creek in Southern Oregon the Summer of 2009.
+After a brief hiatus, he began Bear Creek in Southern Oregon the Summer of 2009.
 Roger's influences are eclectic and world-wide in scope.
 His musical tastes can flip from Orishas-a Cuban hip hop group to the Carolina Chocolate Drops.
 Although Roger is multi-instrumental, he bought a diatonic accordian and is slowly learning how to use it.....this hurts the ears of everyone around him and can only practice when no one is around.
 Even the dog wants to go outside.